Zirias/dos2ansi/README.md

 ## Features

 * Renders to a virtual canvas with a fixed width, defaulting to 80 columns
-* Supports SGR sequences as well as cursor movement sequences in the input
+* Supports SGR sequences as well as cursor movement/placement and line/screen erasing sequences like ANSI.SYS, silently ignores sequences to set a screen mode.
 * Autodetecs whether any visible color is used, if not, the output won't use any escape sequences
 * Supports flexible modes for color output, from simple 8-color mode with